deep-research/victorslibrary-nuxt/content/reenchantment/a-voice-in-the-distance.md

 explicit: false

 description: |
-  A song about inspiration and being positive and hope.
+  This is a song about inspiration and being positive and hope.
 Ew!

 recordings:
   - title: A Voice in the Distance